 You may submit up to five works in any genre or combination of genres of your choosing.

 If you plan to submit more than one piece, please attach each one as a separate document.
 Do not put multiple pieces in one document (it saves us a lot of trouble with the paperwork!).
+Please send us your documents in .docx (Word document) format.
+If you do not have Word, please submit your work in a format that allows us to copy-paste with the formatting intact.

 Be sure to remove your name from all pages of your submission(s).
 In order to prevent bias during the selection process, we keep authors’ identities anonymous to our editors.
 After the editors have made their final selections, we will reveal the successful authors’ names and of course credit these authors in our publication.